-The history of New York City's boardwalks is the history of the devastation first of the temperate forests of North America and then of the rainforests of the tropics.
+The history of New York City's boardwalks is the history of the devastation first of the temperate forests of North America and then in the tropical forests of the tropics.

 Logging is the key factor leading to deforestation in the tropics.
-According to UNFAO, seventy percent of deforestation caused directly by clearing for agriculture is precipitated by logging roads.
-Using this figure, the World Resources Institute (WRI) showed that a logged forest in the tropics is eight times more likely to be completely deforested than one remaining unlogged.
+According to UNFAO, seventy percent of deforestation directly caused by clearing for agriculture is precipitated by logging roads.
+The World Resources Institute (WRI) converted this figure and stated that a logged forest in the tropics is eight times more likely to be completely deforested than one remaining unlogged.

 In 1994, after ascertaining that the boardwalk in Coney Island had recently been replaced with tropical hardwoods, Rainforest Relief (RR) began a campaign to end the use of tropical hardwoods by New York City.
-With further research over the next few years, RR concluded that the government of NYC is the single largest consumer of tropical hardwoods in North America.
-Indeed, it is likely, given the anecdotal information that RR has obtained in 20 years of work in this area, our conclusion is that NYC is the single largest consumer of tropical hardwoods in the world beyond the tropics.
+With more research, RR concluded that the government of NYC is the single largest consumer of tropical hardwoods in North America.

 Other organizations have worked on the issue at various times since then.
 The New York City chapter of Sierra Club joined in the campaign in 1996 and with RR, worked to pass City legislation to supplement NY State legislation that banned the use of certain tropical woods by the State government and municipalities within the state.
-The Sierra Club rewrote the bill to mostly support the use of certified woods, going against the recommendations of RR.
-After two years of re-writes and political wrangling, that bill did not pass.
-Sierra Club has not been involved in the campaign since 2001.
-A new grassroots group, New York Climate Action Group (NYCAG), joined the campaign in mid-2007 and has substantially helped move the campaign forward.
+The City Council bill did not pass and Sierra Club has not been involved since 2001.
+A new grassroots group, New York Climate Action Group (NYCAG), joined the campaign in mid-2007.

-In December of 2007, in response to further campaign actions, Mayor Michael Bloomberg, in a speech at the Climate Change talks in Bali, Indonesia, announced his call for a plan to "reduce reliance" on tropical hardwoods by the City of New York.
+In December of 2007, in response to recent campaign actions, Mayor Michael Bloomberg, in a speech at the Climate Change talks in Bali, Indonesia, announced his call for a plan to "reduce reliance" on tropical hardwoods by the City of New York.
 In a subsequent speech at the United Nations on Feb.
 13, 2008, the Mayor announced the release of the Tropical Hardwoods Reduction Plan (hereafter, "the Plan").
 The Plan represents a significant step towards addressing the issue of the city's contribution to tropical deforestation and thus, climate change.
-However, by allowing for the continuing use of tropical hardwoods on a large scale - in fact, a significant increase in use, including for as-yet-unbuilt installations - the plan falls far short of its potential.
-Given that the city government now realizes its impact on tropical forests and the concomitant carbon emissions, this plan seems in oppositions to the administration's commitment to reduce the city's contribution to climate change.
+However, by allowing for the future use of tropical hardwoods on a large scale - in fact, a significant increase in use, including for as-yet-unbuilt installations - the plan falls far short of its potential.
+Given that the city government now realizes the impact on tropical forests and the concomitant carbon emissions, this plan seems in oppositions to the Mayor's commitment to reduce the city's contribution to climate change.
 Further, with the Plan as it is currently written, agencies may now feel free to proceed as usual within the milieu of the weak policy statements and proposals of the current administration.
 Thus the Plan is a guidepost for continued large-scale destruction of tropical forests.